ianmcginley/Home-Assistant-Examples/aquatemp/automations/readme.md

 ### Turn Off Pool Heater at Sunset (end of day)
 The heat pump is usually idling by now due to stage 2 of setting target temp to below inlet_temp, but I want to ensure it's properly off overnight.

+### Creating a Calculation of effective heatpump output ###
+This is a template sensor with some calculations in in that need to be explained.

+        {% set flow_rate_lpm = 2 %}

+Change the value to a best prediction of flow of water by your pump in litres per minute

+        {% set water_heat_capacity = 4.186 %}

+This is an accepted value for the specific heat capacity of PURE water, however due to salt, chlorine, calcium, magnesium etc in the pool water it might be different - and research suggests lower, but probably is not affecting the calculation at all.
+If you want to simplify, set to 4.0.

+        {% set hp_state = state_attr('climate.aquatemp', 'power') %}

+This Gets the current state of the power system for the Climate Integration which is AquaTemp, the HACS plugin for my pool.
+If the HP is off, then it stands to reason any effective power out is 0.